 Walking Each Other Home

-A blurry image of a woman aged 50+, of Hawaiian and Ryukyuan descent, wearing black glasses and a big toothy smile.
-She has her hands raised in excitement, dressed in a white garment that resembles an angel’s outfit.
+A woman aged 50+, of Hawaiian and Ryukyuan descent, wearing black glasses and a big toothy smile has her hands open in excitement, dressed in a black top

 Walking Each Other Home